Last revision: June 18, 2026

 Recording of Calls, Chats and Other Interactions

-Certain online transactions may involve calls initiated by you or by DXC.
-They may also involve online chats.
-DXC may record such interactions for staff training or quality assurance purposes or to retain evidence of a particular transaction or interaction.
+Certain online transactions may involve calls or online chats initiated by you or DXC.
+DXC may record these interactions for training, quality assurance, or evidence of a transaction or interaction.

 Mobile Applications and Use of Information in Social Media